markmcspadden/reposcout/README.md

 * [Chrome Extension](chrome_extension/repo-scout): Code for a Chrome Extension that lets you see a ScoutScore while browsing repos on GitHub
 * [Practice](practice): The jumbled mess of scratch work that kicked off each component

+## Data

+The first time I fetch the data for a repo, I hit Google BigQuery on the fly to grab the data I need to start computing a ScoutScore.
+Those methods can be found in the service component in (health.rb)[service/lib/health.rb#L66] and (google_b_q_query)[service/lib/google_b_q_query.rb].

+I currently cache the resulting computation in Postgres to make future calls nice and speedy.
+(There is currently no cache expiration.)

 ## Terminology Note

 You may find a lot of "health" references.
 RepoScout was RepoHealth before it was RepoScout.
 In an ideal world, all the references would have been changed.
 The world is not ideal.